tshepang/blog/content/misc/the one I revere the most, after losing Madiba.rst

 affected me personally, and something I will eternally be grateful for.
 In addition to that, this man is also not just as hero (being a freedom fighter), but also a saint (promoting reconciliation with the oppressors).
-It's not only that, but the fact that the man is constantly hailed as an icon of peace, not only in South Africa, but worldwide (or so it seems to me).
+It's not only that, but also the fact that the man is constantly hailed as an icon of peace.

-A combination of these facts actually made me wonder if there was anyone alive who received greater respect than this figure, and the only one that came close was `the current Dalai Lama`__ (though I know very little about him).
+A combination of these facts actually made me wonder if there was anyone alive who garners greater respect, and the only one that came close was `the current Dalai Lama`__ (though I know very little about him).
 Who are the other candidates?
 There is `Noam Chomsky`__, whose intellect and activism I deeply respect, and I